 - 1. I will follow the principles of the Girl Scout Promise and Law as listed on this Code of Conduct. - 2.
 I will follow the rules that are made to protect others and myself and to help make sure program activities are safe, fun and successful. - 3.
 I will treat other people, myself, property and equipment with respect. - 4.
 I will not behave in such a manner that monopolizes the time of the Troop Leader or Assistant Leader and jeopardizes the Girl Scout experience for the entire troop. - 5.
 I will not bully or abuse my sister Girl Scouts. - 6.
-I will listen carefully to all instructions and appropriately respond to all directions given by the Girl Scout Leader and all assistants. - 7.
-I will be respectful of the Girl Scout Leader and all assistants.
+I will listen carefully to all instructions and appropriately respond to all directions given by the Girl Scout Leader and all Assistant Leaders. - 7.
+I will be respectful of the Girl Scout Leader and all Assistant Leaders.
 I will not to argue with my leader or call them names while under their supervision. - 8.
-I will remain seated, or with the group depending on the activity, unless excused by the Girl Scout Leader and all assistants and keep my hands to myself during all troop/event activities.
+I will remain seated, or with the group depending on the activity, unless excused by the Girl Scout Leader or an Assistant Leader and keep my hands to myself during all Troop/Event activities.
 I will not run inside buildings or meeting places.